The Fundamental Difference

 Finasteride has been available in Switzerland as an oral medication for treating androgenetic alopecia since the late 1990s.
 [1] [2] Since late 2022, with Fynzur, a topical dosage form has also been approved as a prescription-only finished medicinal product.
 [6]

 For hair loss treatment, various oral 1 mg finasteride preparations are available in Switzerland: Finasterid-Mepha Procapil, Propecia, Andropecia, and Biorga.
-As a topical option, Fynzur Spray with 2.275 mg/ml (equivalent to 114 µg/hub) is approved, specifically for mild to moderate hair loss in men between 18 and 41 years.
+As a topical option, Fynzur Spray is approved, specifically for mild to moderate hair loss in men between 18 and 41 years.
 [6]

-Specialized providers like orva also offer individual prescriptions in collaboration with pharmacies containing finasteride in various concentrations.
-These can also be combined with other scientifically effective active ingredients like minoxidil to optimally tailor treatment to your needs.
+Specialized providers like orva also offer individual prescriptions in collaboration with pharmacies.
+These contain finasteride in various concentrations.
+They can also be combined with other scientifically effective active ingredients like minoxidil to optimally tailor treatment to your needs.

 Conclusion on Choosing the Right Dosage Form